 Ed Wall founded Project Studio in 2007 as a platform for design and research collaborations focused on landscapes, cities and territories.

-Ed is Academic Leader Landscape at the University of Greenwich, Visiting Professor at Politecnico di Milano (DiAP) and City of Vienna Visiting Professor 2017 (SKuOR).
-He is currently an external examiner at the Architecture Association.
-Ed studied landscape architecture in Manchester (MMU), urban design, under Michael Sorkin, in New York (CCNY) and on the Cities Programme (PhD) at the London School of Economics.
-He became a chartered landscape architect (CMLI) in 2001.
+Ed is Academic Leader Landscape at the University of Greenwich, Visiting Professor at Politecnico di Milano (DiAP) and City of Vienna Visiting Professor 2017: Urban culture, public space and the future – Urban equity and the global agenda (TU Wien/SKuOR).
+He is currently an external examiner at the Architecture Association in London.

 Ed has lectured at Columbia University (GSAPP), Central St. Martins (UAL), Alcala School of Architecture, Manchester School of Architecture (MSA) and Politecnico di Milano (DiAP) and has been a design critic at Columbia University, City College New York (CUNY), the Architecture Association and the Bartlett (UCL).

 Key projects include winning and shortlisted collaborations, including: Roaming Forest (2010) for Landscape Urbanism Biennale; Park Works (2012) for Des Moines Waterworks Park, Iowa; Lubricity (2013) for Architecture Foundation and Royal Academy.
 These projects have been published internationally, including in: The Guardian, Architects’ Journal, Building Design, Landscape Architecture Network, Abitare and Arch Daily.
 Projects have been exhibited at the Van Alen Institute, Royal Academy, EME3 International Festival of Architecture, Building Centre, Garden Museum, Stephen Lawrence Gallery and Des Moines Art Center.